t26744021/rk_delta_SE/docs/English_README.md

     Python Connect to Delta-SE Series for "Read" and "Write" Functions <br>

-- **Preface**：
+- **Optimization Items:**

-    - **Why does rk_delta_SE also use the Modbus TCP protocol,and what are its advantages?**
+    - **Address Jump Issue:**<br>

-            Optimization projects:
+        Delta PLC Modbus address planning is discontinuous.<br>

-            1.Address Jump Issue : Delta PLC Modbus address planning is discontinuous. <br>
+        For example : M1535 (address 0x0Dff) and M1536 (address_0xB000)<br>
-                                    For example : M1535 (address 0x0Dff) and M1536 (address_0xB000) or
+        This limits "batch read/write" operations.<br>

-                                                    D4095 (address_0x1FFF) and D4096 (address_0x9000).
+    - **Word/Dword Sign:**<br>

-                                    This limits "batch read/write" operations.
+        Add Word/Dword calculations for signed/unsigned.<br>

-            2.Word/Dword Sign : Add Word/Dword calculations for signed/unsigned.
+    - **KeepAlive:**<br>

-            3.KeepAlive : By default,the Delta PLC will automatically disconnect if no data is send within 120 seconds.
+        By default,the Delta PLC will automatically disconnect if no data is send within 120 seconds.<br>
-                            For example,if the "user" writes a program that makes an indicator light blink alternately every 130 seconds, the PLC will disconnect due to the timeout,add the KeepAlive long-connection feature, users can easily maintain continuous operation and avoid disconnection.
+        For example,if the "user" writes a program that makes an indicator light blink alternately every 130 seconds,<br> the PLC will disconnect due to the timeout,add the KeepAlive long-connection feature, users can easily maintain continuous operation and avoid disconnection.<br>

 - **Support PLC**：